paketo-buildpacks/dotnet-publish/README.md

   # Note: The version field is unsupported as there is no version for a set of
   # build.

-  # The Dotnet Core Build CNB does not support non-required metadata options.
+  # The Dotnet Publish CNB does not support non-required metadata options.
 ```

 ## Usage